testdouble/testdouble.js/docs/4-creating-test-doubles.md

 ### object(someObjectWithFunctions)

 Suppose you have an object with some functions as properties (and perhaps some non-function properties).
-If passed to `td.object()`, testdouble.js will do a deep copy of the object and then a shallow search-and-replace of any functions found on the object while and return it.
+If passed to `td.object()`, testdouble.js will do a deep copy of the object and replace of any functions found on the object while and return it.

 So, given: